it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/System_Integrity_Requirements.md

 Enable anti-exploitation features such as Data Execution Prevention (DEP) or Address Space Layout Randomization (ASLR) that are available in an operating system, or deploy appropriate toolkits that can be configured to apply protection to a broader set of applications and executables.

-> This should be considered for election technology servers and other sensitive endpoints.
+> This applies to servers and other sensitive endpoints.

 Applies to: All